richardzyx/call_service/README.md

 ## Why JavaScript

 - I am personally more fluent in JS, and JS is also built for web application thus allowing maximum functionality in this kind of service.
-Python is also great on web with Flask and Django, but the importing of libraries and setting up will take longer time than building an node.js & express project.
-Adding a SQL database and a front-end management plugin is also a breeze when using JS suite, so
-I decided to go with JavaScript.

 [1]: https://nodejs.org/en/download/package-manager/#debian-and-ubuntu-based-linux-distributions